-- Air contaminant discharge and associated mitigation measures and monitoring, as they are considered in the Air Quality and Fugitive Dust Management Plan (Appendix 9-O). - Domestic wastewater discharge from the plant site to the TSF.
-This discharge is considered in the Mine Site Water and Discharge Management and Monitoring Plan (Appendix 9-E). - Domestic wastewater discharge from the existing exploration camp.
-This discharge is permitted under Municipal Wastewater Regulation Authorization #105882. - Domestic wastewater discharge associated with the construction laydown area and offices, as this discharge is considered in a separate application under the Sewerage System Regulation. - Stormwater runoff as this discharge is considered in the Mine Site Water and Discharge Monitoring and Management Plan (Appendix 9-E). - Hazardous waste, cyanide and fuel management are considered in other plans, including the Fuel Management and Spill Control Plan (Appendix 9-L); Chemicals and Materials Storage, Transfer and Handling Plan (Appendix 9-M); and Cyanide Management Plan (Appendix A in Appendix 9-M).
+- Air contaminant discharge and associated mitigation measures and monitoring, as they are considered in the Air Quality and Fugitive Dust Management Plan. - Domestic wastewater discharge from the plant site to the TSF.
+This discharge is considered in the Mine Site Water and Discharge Management and Monitoring Plan. - Domestic wastewater discharge from the existing exploration camp.
+This discharge is permitted under Municipal Wastewater Regulation Authorization #105882. - Domestic wastewater discharge associated with the construction laydown area and offices, as this discharge is considered in a separate application under the Sewerage System Regulation. - Stormwater runoff as this discharge is considered in the Mine Site Water and Discharge Monitoring and Management Plan. - Hazardous waste, cyanide and fuel management are considered in other plans, including the Fuel Management and Spill Control Plan; Chemicals and Materials Storage, Transfer and Handling Plan; and Cyanide Management Plan.

-The current mine plan (and this WMP) does not include an on-site solid waste landfill.
+This WMP considers the following mine facilities at which waste management infrastructure will be utilized as described in this plan: incinerator, operations camp, Plant Site, laydown areas, and Waste Transfer Area.
+The current mine plan (and this WMP) does not include an onsite solid waste landfill.
 BW Gold is planning to permit a landfill under the Environmental Management Act to dispose of material produced during construction, operations and closure.
 The WMP will be revised to incorporate permit conditions once a landfill is permitted, particularly with respect to the closure and post-closure waste management strategy.